bashup/.devkit/README.md

 #### modd-watch

 The [modd-watch](modules/modd-watch) module lets you define "watch rules": file patterns to watch for, combined with commands to run those when files change.
 Running `dk watch` (or `script/watch` if you create a link for it) will run [modd](https://github.com/cortesi/modd) to watch the files and run commands.
-(If modd isn't installed, the `watch` command will try to install it to the project `.deps` directory using `go get`.)
+(If modd isn't installed, the `watch` command will try to install it to the project `.deps` directory using `go install`.)

 The way you add rules is by calling the `watch` or `watch+` functions from your `.dkrc`.
 Each of these functions accepts zero or more glob patterns (optionally negated with a leading `!`), followed by `--` and a command to run.
 If no globs are specified, the command will run once, at the beginning of the watch.
 (You can also add global exclusion globs with `unwatch`.)
 Some examples: